 Transdisciplinary experience & motivation to affect change outside of academia

 As introduced in section 3.2 (p.
 1), almost 50 % of respondents rated their transdisciplinary experience as high (7 and above on a 0-10 scale).
 The relationship between a transdisciplinary approach and SI research is often discussed in SI literature.
 A high number of authors consider transdisciplinarity a necessity for SI, others go as far as to use transdisciplinary and SI research synonymously.
 However, causal explanations in the other direction can be found as well.
 For instance, Moulaert et al. understand SI as a driver of transdisciplinary research in that SI theory focuses on the nature of societal evolution.
 How its structures are being modified or its ethical norms revisited, or vertical movements in the society, like collective action, public uprising, or spontaneous/bottom-up organisation are all central concerns.
-The research basis built by SI consequently offers ample opportunities to apply transdisciplinary methods.
+Research focussing on SI consequently offers ample opportunities to apply transdisciplinary methods.

-Following this notion, we do not consider the use of transdisciplinarity approaches in a research project as a precondition for its contribution to SI.
-However, we recognise that societal concerns that are central to SI are often central to transdisciplinary research as well, which is why it is more likely for researchers with high transdisciplinary experience to get involved in projects that are motivated to contribute to society beyond the purely academic borders, compared to researchers with little or no transdisciplinary experience.
+We do not consider the use of transdisciplinarity approaches in a research project as a precondition for its contribution to SI, but recognise that concerns that are central to SI are often central to transdisciplinary research as well.
+Thus it is more likely for researchers who employ transdisciplinary practices to contribute to societal impacts, compared to researchers with little or no transdisciplinary experience.
 We assume that

 H1: the transdisciplinary experience of the interviewed researchers correlates with